 Here are the rules for semicolons:

-- Use a semicolon to separate two closely related independent When I say “closely related,” I mean that they clearly belong as part of the same thought.
+- Use a semicolon to separate two closely related independent clauses When I say “closely related,” I mean that they clearly belong as part of the same thought.
 The two sentences are grammatically complete, but make much more sense when joined together.

 With educated people, I suppose, punctuation is a matter of rule; with me it is a matter of feeling.
 But I must say I have a great respect for the semi-colon; it’s a useful little chap. – Abraham Lincoln

 - Use a semicolon to separate items in a list that already contains commas.
 In this example, the narrator is meeting with three people.
 If I hadn’t used semicolons, you might think the narrator was meeting five people.

 I have a meeting with Donna Jones, the school principal; Ms. Hawkins, my daughter’s English teacher; and Jim Jackman, the volleyball coach.

 Before we start talking about this, we need some clarity of language.
 A hyphen ( – ) is often used to join words together.
 We’ll talk about those later in this section.
 A dash ( — ) is a versatile and often dramatic punctuation mark, and since it’s more fun to talk about, we’ll discuss it first.